The last time UCLA and Texas crossed paths, it was the beginning of the end for the Longhorns.

 "They kind of ran away with a victory," Robinson said.

 Last week?
-BYU carried an identical lead into halftime, but unlike all five times Texas faced a double-digit deficit in 2010, the Longhorns came back to win.
+BYU carried a 13-0 lead into halftime, but unlike all five times Texas faced a double-digit deficit in 2010, the Longhorns came back to win.

 "We were putting seven and eight guys in the box and that put some stress on our DBs, but they were really able to make good plays, stay under control, stay calm," Robinson said.